 - You can view the duration of each executed test in the Test Explorer panel.

 - Data variations are shown based on their corresponding index order, while hovering the cursor over each item displays a list view of all arguments, and associated values.

 The UiPath.Activities.Api SDK package now has its own release notes page where you can see what's changed starting with version 21.10.3.

-This is the last release to support the creation of projects with the Windows-legacy compatibility.
-Starting with Studio 2022.10, you will only be able to create projects with the Windows and cross-platform compatibilities.
-You will still be able to open and edit Windows-legacy projects created in previous versions of Studio.
-A migration tool will be available to allow you to migrate Windows-legacy projects to the Windows compatibility.
+Studio 2022.10 will be the last release to support the creation of projects with the Windows-legacy compatibility.
+In Studio 2023.4, you will be able to create Windows or cross-platform projects, and only open and edit Windows-legacy projects created in previous versions of Studio.
+A migration tool will be available starting with Studio 2022.10 to allow you to convert Windows-legacy projects to the Windows compatibility.

 When sending Studio usage data to Application Insights was enabled in Studio 2021.10, the NewProject event was generated twice, first when the user selected to create a new project in the Studio Backstage View, and again when the user clicked the Create button in the new project dialog.
 For better clarity, the event generated when the user clicks the Create button in the new project dialog has been renamed NewProjectCreated.